Promoting tenant voice

 With this in mind, the Trust has supported a number of projects which strengthen the ability of low-income tenants to make their voices heard about issues that affect them; including planning decisions, regeneration projects and renters’ rights.
-We have also submitted consultation responses on this subject to the London Mayor.

 Here are some examples of projects which we are funding to promote the voices of tenants:

 - London Tenants Federation's approach to influencing planning and regeneration and encouraging tenant democracy.

 - Projects by Voluntary Action Camden, Merton Council for Voluntary Services and Anti-Tribalism Movement to engage local residents in planning, development and regeneration.